History of union busting in the United States: Anti-union legislation

 In May 2023, Florida Governor Ron DeSantis signed into law a bill that imposed new requirements on public sector unions in Florida, including making it more difficult for unions to collect dues, which was labeled as a "paycheck protection" measure, as well as making it more difficult for unions to remain certified, with unions that cannot demonstrate a 60% membership rate at their workplaces being automatically decertified by the state under the new law.

 In May 2024, Alabama Governor Kay Ivey signed into law a bill, known as Senate Bill 231, that bars companies in Alabama from receiving state-level economic incentives, including grants, loans, and tax credits, if companies voluntarily recognize a workers' union, rather than requiring workers to vote on whether to unionize.

 In February 2025, Utah Governor Spencer Cox signed into law a bill, set to go into effect in July 2025, that prohibits collective bargaining by unions representing teachers, firefighters, police officers, transit workers, and other public-sector employees in Utah.
 In response, a coalition of 19 labor groups in the state gathered more than 140,000 signatures to put a referendum on the 2026 state ballot to repeal the bill, known as HB267.

-In 2025, the Alberta legislature proposed Bill 2, the Back to School Act, which invoked the notwithstanding clause in suspending sections 2 and 7 to 15, which outline fundamental freedoms, legal rights, and equality rights.
-The bill was written to order the Alberta Teachers' Association, which had been on strike since early that month, back to work.
+In December 2025, following a special session of the Utah state legislature, Cox signed a bill into law repealing the ban on collective bargaining for public sector workers.